Geddy-Wendot/PixelCloak/README.md

 ## Features

--   **Rich Text Journaling:** Write and format your journal entries with an intuitive editor.
--   **AES-256 Encryption:** All entries are encrypted with a user-provided password before being hidden.
+-   **AES-256 Encryption:** Uses AES-GCM (Galois/Counter Mode) with PBKDF2 key derivation (600,000 iterations) to secure your text.
+-   **LSB Steganography:** Embeds encrypted data into the Least Significant Bits of the image pixels, making it invisible to the naked eye.
 -   **Steganography:** Uses the Least Significant Bit (LSB) technique to embed data into images.
 -   **Image Entropy Analysis:** A Python backend analyzes images to ensure they are complex enough for secure data hiding.
--   **Duress Mode:** A special "panic code" can be used to open a decoy journal, protecting your real entries under coercion.
--   **Book-like UI:** A calming, book-themed interface for a pleasant user experience.
+-   **Modern Swing UI:** A calming, book-themed interface for a pleasant user experience.

 ## Getting Started